Girishtheja/CSVimpoterTOGoogleSheets/README.md

 **Additional Features**:
 - Import to Sheet – After validation and mapping,I have devised a method to populate the data into a chosen Google Sheet, either appending to existing data or creating a new sheet 📥📋.
 - Optimized for Large Files – Large datasets are common in analytics. this CSVImpoter effectively handles large CSV files (~15MB CSV file) without causing performance issues or prolonged waiting times 📈📦.

-Once you're done, make sure you **record a video** showing your project working.
-The video should **NOT** be longer than 120 seconds.
-While you record the video, tell us about your biggest blocker, and how you overcame it!
-Don't be shy, talk us through, we'd love that.

-We have a checklist at the bottom of this README file, which you should update as your progress with your assignment.
-It will help us evaluate your project.

-- [x] My code's working just fine! 🥳
-- [x] I have recorded a video showing it working and embedded it in the README ▶️
-- [x] I have tested all the normal working cases 😎
-- [x] I have even solved some edge cases (brownie points) 💪
-- [x] I added my very planned-out approach to the problem at the end of this README 📜

 ## Developer's Section